fergal92/pp4-diy-blog/README.md

 ### Content
 - The content for this blog was sourced from various DIY websites and personal experiences in home improvement.
-- Content was also produced from prompting chatGPT
+- The learning material produced by code institute has been very high quality and I have learned a lot from it. **CODESTAR** The codestar blog app has heavily influnced this project.
+As it was the only django project I had seen before and with the complexity of producing a django project for the first time I had to heavily lean on the existing codestar project.
+A lot of the DIY-Blog project is taken from the codestar project but I have made enough changes to it to create a unique standalone project.
 ### Media
 All images used on the blog are either self-created or sourced from free media platforms such as Unsplash and Pexels.

 ## Future improvements
 - Implement search functionality for searching through blog posts
 - Add a profile section for user to add preferences and update a personal profile page
+- Use best practice naming convention in javascript
 ## Acknowledgements
 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) - My mentor Julia was very supportive during this project.
 She certainly pushed me to complete a high standard of project especially for the readme and testing sections.
 I took inspiration from her README.md and TESTING.md files for my own.
 - [Happiness Generator](https://github.com/broken-helix/happiness/) - My first hackathon project.
 I learned so much from participating in this project and team.
 We won the March hackathon for 2024 and my team members were a great source of inspiration for me.
 - [freeCodeCamp](https://www.freecodecamp.org/) - I completed the freeCodeCamp responsive web design module before enrolling in code institute and I learned much from that module that I was able to utilise for this project.
-- [CodeInstitute](https://learn.codeinstitute.net/) - The learning material produced by code institute has been very huigh quality and I have learned a lot from it. **CODESTAR** The codestar blog app has heavily influnced this project.
+- [CodeInstitute](https://learn.codeinstitute.net/) - The learning material produced by code institute has been very high quality and I have learned a lot from it. **CODESTAR** The codestar blog app has heavily influnced this project.
 As it was the only django project I had seen before and with the complexity of producing a django project for the first time I had to heavily lean on the existing codestar project.
 A lot of the DIY-Blog project is taken from the codestar project but I have made enough changes to it to create a unique standalone project.